Chess rating system: Ingo system

 This was the system of the West German Chess Federation from 1948 until 1992, designed by Anton Hoesslinger and published in 1948.
 It was replaced by an Elo system, Deutsche Wertungszahl.
 It influenced some other rating systems.

 New players receive a high, fixed starting score.
 Players' new ratings centre on the average rating of entrants to their competition: then if having achieved better than a net draw set of result, minus the number of percentage points it is over 50% (e.g. a 12–4 or 24–8 wins-to-losses result is, as ever, noted as a 75% tournament outcome) – if having achieved worse than this then the number, again in percent, is added to the average of the tournament entrants' scores; thus in all cases recalibrating all players after each tournament completely.
 A consequence is at most 50 points gained or shed per tournament (namely by a totally winning or totally losing participant) away from the tournament average.
 Unlike other modern, nationally used chess systems, lower numbers indicate better performance.

 Harkness system

 This system was noted in Chess Review by tournament organizer Kenneth Harkness, who expounded his invention of it in articles of 1956, 14 years later.
-It was used by the USCF from 1950 to 1960 and other leagues.
+It was used by the USCF from 1950 to 1960 and also by other organizations.